 - All courses in GSID are taught in English.
 The academic environment of GSID facilitates interaction between students from Japan and abroad with diverse backgrounds who share and discuss issues in the contemporary world, both global and local.

 - Seminars led by each academic advisor provides a learning platform of worldwide academic discussion, methodology, and analytical models of given subjects, which are imperative to complete a master’s thesis with a logical and coherent structure, argument, and conclusion.

 The Department of International Development Cooperation Studies of the Graduate School of International Development (GSID) at Nagoya University offer a graduate program in international development and cooperation.
 The graduate program aims at equipping graduate students with knowledge of a wide range of development issues pertaining to developing countries and the practices of international development cooperation (i.e., development literacy), and capabilities and skills to contribute to solving such development issues (i.e., professional minimums).–>

 In order to complete the Master’s program, each student must acquire a minimum of 30 credits, including 4 credits of compulsory Seminar subject and pass the examination of the Master’s thesis.

-Subject List for Students Admission in AY2022
+Subject List for Students Admission from AY2022 onward

 Subject List for Students Admission in AY2018-AY2021